mlochbaum/BQN/running.md

 Support in the following languages has been implemented:
 - Javascript, in this repository.
 Slow (compiles at ~5kB/s) but usable.
+- [C](https://github.com/dzaima/CBQN), targetting high performance.
+Some parts are fast, some are not.
 - dzaima/BQN ([bqn.bqn](bqn.bqn)), mainly for testing.
-- [C](https://github.com/dzaima/CBQN), targetting high performance.
-A few times slower than dzaima/BQN, but improving quickly.
 - [Erlang](https://github.com/cannadayr/ebqn), intended for embedding.
 Too slow to be practical yet: minutes to compile short programs.

 #### Javascript